 When I tried to research the origins of these cookies, I have found only Italian version, which is probably the main and only version you know of Florentine cookies.
 It is incredibly similar to this recipe, so I figured, this is where the origins of these cookies must come from.

-As I mentioned, I am bringing you my version of Florentine cookies, which is easier, doesn’t require any special baking tools, if you have at home baking sheet and parchment paper, you will do just fine.
+As I mentioned, I am bringing you my version of these cookies, which is easier, doesn’t require any special baking tools, if you have at home baking sheet and parchment paper, you will do just fine.

 Main ingredients are heavy cream, sugar, little of flour and then candied fruit and nuts (almonds & peanuts).
 This dough is prepared in two steps.
 First we cook the dough in a small pan and after we bake small pieces of cookies in the oven.